MITRAL VALVE REPAIR EXPERTS

 Please send us, through the contact formulary, your dog’s latest heart-scan and chest radiographs, his medical history and his ongoing treatment plan.

-Latest heart-scan (cardiac ultrasonography evaluation with colour Doppler), preferably with the detailed report, images and videos
+Latest cardiac ultrasound scan (cardiac ultrasonography evaluation with colour Doppler), with the detailed report, images and videos

 Ask your general practitioner to perform the following tests (please send the complete digital version of these tests) 2 months prior to the presumed date of surgery